aappddeevv/scala-vdom/README.md

 underneath--to help server side rendered pages load faster.
 And it would be nice to move to semantic actions versus raw event processing.
 Another lib is onoff although it is older [onoff](https://github.com/LiftoffSoftware/OnOff).
-EventEmitter (from node.js but ported to the browser) is another delegate-like library.
+EventEmitter (from node.js but ported to the browser) is another delegate-like library. [dom-delegator](https://github.com/Raynos/dom-delegator) is another DOM event delegation library.
 They are all about the same--mutable, non-reactive.

 I'll look into reactive solutions like Li's rxscala, however, it is not clear that it will work easily in a virtual DOM because of the virtual layer versus using rxscala in the layer